xuqingfeng/caddy-rate-limit/README.md

 ratelimit /r 2 3 second
 ```

-For the listed paths, limit clients to 2 requests per second (bursts of 2):
+For the listed paths, limit clients to 2 requests per minute (bursts of 2):

 ```
 ratelimit 2 2 minute {